Logo Voyage

 • Leeds-Bradford Airport (LBA IATA) is the closest, with good connections across western Europe, including London Heathrow, Paris CDG and Amsterdam.

 • Newcastle Airport (NCL IATA) has similar flights to Leeds-Bradford but less frequent.
-Consider it if you're mainly touring the northern Dales, into Cumbria, County Durham and Hadrian's Wall.
+Consider it if you're mainly touring the northern Dales, then into Cumbria, County Durham and Hadrian's Wall.

 • Manchester Airport (MAN IATA) is further but has global connections and competitive fares.
 Follow the motorway north, and you can reach the Dales in a couple of hours.